RedHatCRE/cibyl/docs/source/features.rst

 Cibyl allows users to define their own product related data in form of what is known as "features".
 Features are basically blocks of code with the purpose of querying for specific product features in one or more environments.

-Out of the box Cibyl supports multiple features for existing plugins and users can easily list them with ``cibyl --features``
+Out of the box Cibyl supports multiple features for existing plugins and users can easily list them with ``cibyl features``

 Allowing users to define their own sort of product arguments has multiple advantages: